 Another option, that will work literally everywhere, where you are able to post a link is to take advantage of system generated subscription page.
 If you have the Elastic Email account, you can see, that there is a subscription link generated and ready for you to use.
 This way you can invite people and get them to subscribe straight into your contact list.
 Even if you don't have a website ready yet.

 Face to face audience building

 However you decide to pursue the audience building, the most important part of the lesson here is that you really need to start.
 Don't wait for perfect conditions, perfect opportunity.
 It will never happen.
-Simply start doing it.
+Simply start doing it and get new subscribers.
 You cannot lose by starting early.